 - High estimation may result in disapproval of the decision to manufacture a product.
 It may mislead the decision-making process.

-- The budget Analyst needs to have a huge knowledge of the operations of the entity.
-Their work would not be of any use if they have no knowledge of the sector in which the entity is operating.
+- The budget Analyst needs to have a vast knowledge of the operations of the entity.
+Their work will not be of any use if they do not know the sector in which the entity is operating.

 - They need to revisit the budgets many times.
 Thus, flexible budgets analyst always has an up-hand to revise the estimates based on new information.

-- Regular updating of knowledge is required for the effectiveness
+- Regular updating of knowledge is required for effectiveness.